L^2GC:Lorentzian Linear Graph Convolutional Networks for Node Classification: Introduction

 In order to learn the features of each node, GCNs typically consist of two successive stages: node feature propagation and transformation.
 In the first stage, GCNs stacked multiple layers by a nonlinear activation function to aggregate and utilize nodes information from neighboring nodes.
 This multi-layer structure can obtain both local and global features naturally, yet the computation complexity increased rapidly and further hinder their applications.
 Therefore, some researchers attempted to improve the GCNs by eliminating the nonlinear active function between layers, such as \citet{wu2019simplifying,wang2021dissecting,li2022g}, which are referred to as linear GCN model.

 However, these traditional linear GCN models mainly focus on improving the nodes feature propagation scheme, while pay fewer attention to the feature transformation stage.

 In the second stage, GCNs will transform the learned features and structural information to further classify nodes.
 The feature transformation is usually performed in Euclidean space.
 In fact, real-world datasets typically exhibit tree-like hierarchical or scale-free structures, but feature transformation in Euclidean space may be distorted when faced with this kind of data.
 Unlike Euclidean spaces, hyperbolic spaces have a greater capacity to learn scale-free or hierarchical structures graph, which can be used to learn tree-like graphs~\citep{clauset2008hierarchical, muscoloni2017machine}.
 For example, we illustrated the same tree-like graph instance within Euclidean and hyperbolic spaces in Figure~\ref{fig1}.
 From Figure~\ref{fig1}, we obvious that the distance between two nodes will be larger when mapping to the hyperbolic space.
+Since the distance between two nodes is the Euclidean distance, while it will change to a geodesic distance in hyperbolic space.
 Furthermore, the local dependencies and hierarchical relationships between nodes can be preserved simultaneously when mapping into hyperbolic space.

-To address the limitation of feature transformation in Euclidean space, we propose a novel \textbf{L}orentzian \textbf{L}inear \textbf{G}raph \textbf{C}onvolutional Networks (\textbf{$\text{L}^{2}$GC}) for classifying the tree-like graph node in hyperbolic space.
+To address the limitation of feature transformation in Euclidean space, we propose a novel \textbf{L}orentzian \textbf{L}inear \textbf{G}raph \textbf{C}onvolutional Networks (\textbf{$\text{L}^{2}$GC}) for classifying the tree-like graph node.
 In contrast to its Euclidean space counterparts, we modeled the node feature transformation with Lorentzian manifold.
 The main contributions of this study can be summarized as follows:

-\begin{itemize} \item {To the best of our knowledge, our work is the first to present a framework for modeling the feature transformation of a linear GCN model in hyperbolic space with Lorentzian manifold.} \item {Our approach can be trained two orders of magnitude speedup over nonlinear models on the large-scale dataset(Pubmed) in our evaluation while be computationally more efficient and fitting significantly fewer parameters.} \item {Extensive experiments on semi-supervised node classification tasks show that our model achieves state-of-the-art results on tree-like datasets compared with other nonlinear or linear GCN models in different spaces.} \end{itemize}
+\begin{itemize} \item {To the best of our knowledge, our work is the first to present a framework for modeling the feature transformation of a linear GCN model in hyperbolic space with Lorentzian manifold.} \item {Our approach can be trained two orders of magnitude speedup over nonlinear models on the large-scale dataset (Pubmed) in our evaluation while be computationally more efficient and fitting significantly fewer parameters.} \item {Extensive experiments on semi-supervised node classification tasks show that our model achieves state-of-the-art results on tree-like datasets compared with other nonlinear or linear GCN models in different spaces.} \end{itemize}